 Now save the file, login to your site with an admin account.
 Navigate to Settings → General.
 You can see the newly created user role in the user list.

-That’s all, you can assign a user to this role from WordPress admin panel, also you can set this role as New User Default Role.
+That’s all, you can assign a user to this role from the WordPress admin panel, also you can set this role as New User Default Role.

 We hope this tutorial will be very helpful for beginner users.
 If you have any suggestions or query, please let us know in the comments.